Head over Heels (ABBA song)

-"Head Over Heels" is a song recorded by the Swedish recording group ABBA for their eighth studio album The Visitors (1981).
-With lead vocals provided by Agnetha Fältskog, it was released as the album's third overall single on 19 March 1982 via Polar Music.
-Unlike the majority of the tracks featured on The Visitors, "Head over Heels" has a much more lighter feel to it, featuring elements of baroque pop.
-The song was not released in North America, where its B-side "The Visitors" was chosen instead.
+"Head Over Heels" is a song recorded by the Swedish recording group ABBA for their eighth studio album The Visitors.
+With lead vocals provided by Agnetha Fältskog, it was released as the album's third overall single on 5 February 1982 via Polar Music.
+Unlike the majority of The Visitors, "Head over Heels" features a more lighthearted sound that is influenced by tango music, and which has a satirical undertone.
+The song was not released in the United States and Canada, where its B-side, "The Visitors", was chosen instead.

-Seen by some critics as a weak single choice, "Head Over Heels" performed lower than usual on most music charts.
-Notably, the single broke ABBA's record of consecutive top ten hits in the UK.

-History
+It received mixed reviews from music critics, and was seen as a weaker effort than usual by the group.
+It was also not a major chart success, reaching the top ten only in Austria, Belgium, and the Netherlands.
+In the United Kingdom, "Head over Heels" broke the group's record of eighteen consecutive top ten hits, peaking at number 25 on the UK singles chart.
+The song's music video was the last by the group to be directed by Lasse Hallström.

+"Head over Heels" is featured on the compilation More ABBA Gold: More ABBA Hits.

+Background

 "Head Over Heels", whose working title was "Tango", was written and composed by both Benny Andersson and Björn Ulvaeus.
 Agnetha Fältskog sang the lead vocals, singing about her "very good friend", played in the music video by Anni-Frid Lyngstad, an overactive high-society woman who rushes through the shops, with her hapless and exhausted husband (played by Ulvaeus) following behind and being forced to carry the shopping bags.
 The song's video, filmed on 21 January 1982, was the group's final clip directed by long-time collaborator Lasse Hallström, who also cameos as a man the woman bumps into while running around the city.

 As with the previous single "One of Us", Epic Records in the UK used a different picture sleeve from the standard one used in most countries.
 In the United States the single was released with the sides switched, "The Visitors" being the A-side.

 The sheet music has been released, and the song has been choreographed for dance numbers.